Man tied to tree, burnt alive for harassing girl

-A 22-year-old man was allegedly tied to a tree and burnt alive in Uttar Pradesh's Pratapgarh district for allegedly sexually harassing a girl few months ago, police said on Tuesday.
-The police team immediately reached the spot but agitated villagers in Bhujaini clashed with them and set afire two vehicles.
+A 22-year-old man was tied to a tree and burnt alive in Uttar Pradesh's Pratapgarh district for allegedly sexually harassing a girl few months ago, police said on Tuesday.
+A police team immediately reached the spot but agitated villagers in Bhujaini clashed with them and set afire two vehicles.

-Aminka Prasad Patel was tied to a tree on Monday night by Harishankar, Shubham, Ram Milan and others, who set him on fire, Superintendent of Police Abhishek Singh said.
-Harishankar and Shubham have been arrested, and an FIR was registered, the police said, adding that the situation was in control now.
+Ambika Prasad Patel was tied to a tree on Monday night allegedly by Harishankar, Shubham, Ram Milan and others, who set him on fire, Superintendent of Police Abhishek Singh said.
+Harishankar and Shubham have been arrested, and an FIR was registered, police said, adding that the situation was under control now.

 - READ MORE ON: